WerklundDreamTeam/WerklundDreamTeam.github.io/Math30/Math30.md

-# A Collection Of Materials For Math 30
+# A Collection of Materials for Math 30
 ## Relations and Functions

 ## Trigonometry